Using Collaborative Public Murals as an effective

 - Grays Ferry Lot Transformed into Peace Park

-- Teaching Teens thru Art with Build with Books
+- Teaching Teens through Art with Build with Books